brayden-s-haws/data_sight_ai/README.md

 # Roadmap
 Currently we are using the most basic version of Langchain agents.
 We will be updating this to use advanced style agents which will allow us to offer:
 * AI generated ERDs
-* Advanced query agent with Error handling and recovery
 * AI recommended visualizations

 # Acknowledgements